 The pressure is on for physical gold.
 Demand is growing and production is falling.
 That is according to the latest gold supply and demand trends published by the World Gold Council covering the third quarter released this morning (November 25) and which show a contraction in supply against growth in demand.
+Read more on what it means for your retirement in our overview of Gold IRA Rollover.

 World Gold Council – gold demand and your IRA rollover